asad-sangla/sqlopsstudio/docs/carbon/demoscenarios.md

 # Highfidelity Mockup Demo Scenarios

-## Migration SQL Server database from Windows to Linux
+## Migration of SQL Server database from Windows to Linux

 Demonstrate the **migration of database** from Windows to Linux using core Carbon functionality and QDS insights.